Pearl Jam – 'Gigaton' review

 Nestled in-between is ‘Quick Escape’, which is something of a relief.
 A listenable crescendo of strings, bass and sonic excellence, it’s the kind of track that would slip into a live set with relative ease.
 ‘Never Destination’, with its classic rock vibes, tempers along slowly and delivers something thoroughly palatable.
 ‘Take The Long Way’ similarly sounds like a cleaned-up Pearl Jam of yore with lines such as “I always take the long way / Leads me back to you’ pushed up against frenetic licks.

 Everything feels OK – for a moment.
-But that’s when the sickly, MOR ‘Buckle Up’, sidles up to you and if followed by the gentle ditty ‘Comes Then Goes’.
+But that’s when the sickly, MOR ‘Buckle Up’ sidles up to you and if followed by the gentle ditty ‘Comes Then Goes’.
 They both fall into the category of Pearl Jam tracks that sound – much like Vedder’s solo stuff – nice enough, but are pretty darn samey.

 The band’s records have long featured unremarkable material – and this kind of filler gets less remarkable with each record.
 New track ‘Retrograde’ has its charming acoustic moments, but as this record closes with ‘Rivers Cross’ – which is one-part Pearl Jam epic, one-part cultural commentary with lines such as ‘the government drives all discontent‘ – you can’t help but look back across a legacy spinning over 30 years.